-On Vaccines: The Media Is Protecting Us From Ourselves and We Should Be Thankful
+On Vaccines: The Media (Except for Fred Joelving at Slate) Is Protecting Us From Ourselves and We Should Be Thankful

 On the topic of vaccines, reporters are in a tough place, on the horns of a terrible dilemma, and between the devil and the deep blue sea.
 They can either:

 A. Do investigative journalism on the vaccine paradigm and vaccine policy according to their usual professional standards and practices, or…

 B. Preserve faith in The Vaccine Narrative: All vaccines on the CDC schedules for children and adults are safe, effective, and necessary for everyone.

 Journalists have responded to the cruel reality of this either/or choice with selfless generosity.
 They have made the laudable decision to forego investigating whatever corruption, risks, unknowns, and lack of liability for vaccine products exist, to instead bend their energies towards protecting us from ourselves.
 They currently are acting as the bulwark standing between the public and certain infectious disease armageddon.
 We should be grateful, and a little in awe of their courage.

 For instance, a Danish study came out in March 2017 that concluded: “DTP [vaccine] was associated with 5-fold higher mortality than being unvaccinated.
 No prospective study has shown beneficial survival effects of DTP.
 Unfortunately, DTP is the most widely used vaccine, and the proportion who receives DTP3 is used globally as an indicator of the performance of national vaccination programs.” http://www.ebiomedicine.com/article/S2352-3964(17)30046-4/fulltext: